ironpeakservices/ironpeak.be/content/blog/the-way-of-the-cookie.md

 So this means that by default your users don't have to be part of an administrative group in your SaaS application, but *can* be via PIM!

 And let's take this a step further, and expand this to a zTNA (VPN) provider with a broad permissions system such as [tailscale](https://tailscale.com/).
-You can now even restrict web and network access to production by default, but allow developers to securely request -and approve- access.
+You can now even restrict web and network access to production by default, and allow developers to securely request -and approve- access.
 I've tested this and had a network connection to a system within a minute of the PIM request being approved.
 Now who can object to those numbers?

 The tailscale ACL for such a setup could look something like this: